Josh Coan

-Joshua "Josh" Coan (born February 21, 1998) is an American professional soccer player who currently plays for MLS Next Pro club Sporting Kansas City II.
+Joshua Coan (born February 21, 1998) is an American professional soccer player who plays as midfielder or winger.

 Playing career

 Youth, college and amateur

 Coan played with the academy teams at Indiana Fire and North Carolina FC.

 Coan began playing college soccer at the University of Pittsburgh in 2016, where he played for two seasons, making 32 appearances and tallying 4 assists.
 In 2018, Coan transferred to Marquette University for his junior and senior year.
 At Marquette, Coan made 37 appearances, scoring 9 goals and tallying 7 assists.

 While at college, Coan appeared for various USL League Two sides, including spells with North Carolina FC U23, IMG Academy Bradenton, Des Moines Menace and Chicago FC United.

 Professional

 On January 15, 2020, Coan signed with USL League One side FC Tucson.

 Coan moved to USL League One side North Carolina FC on February 9, 2021.

 On February 18, 2022, Coan signed with MLS Next Pro club Sporting Kansas City II.